Inflation data will shatter stock market calm, Goldman partner warns - ExBulletin

 Inflation data will shatter stock market calm, Goldman partner warns

-(Bloomberg) – This week, the lull in the U.S. stock market is set to end with Wednesday’s Consumer Price Index report, and Goldman Sachs Group Inc. partner John Flood offered a set of guidelines on what investors may soon face.
+This week, the lull in the U.S. stock market is set to end with Wednesday’s Consumer Price Index report, and John Flood, partner at Goldman Sachs Group Inc., has offered a set of guidelines on that to what investors may soon face.

 |